ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/data-sources/mariadb.md

 );
 ```

-Here are the CRUD commands for this table in MariaDB:
+The above command will create the *users* table within the *customers* database.
+Now, let's explore the CRUD commands for this table in MariaDB:

 ### Create (Insert)

-- To insert a single user:
+#### To Insert a Single User:

 ```sql
 INSERT INTO user (name, age, email)
 VALUES ('John Doe', 25, 'john@example.com');